ak-anirudh/TBA-Yard-Module/README.md

 ## Description

-This project contains of two parts -
+This project contains of two parts and its required to run both of 'em-
-- [Cranes]() - API to create and manipulate the cranes
+- [Cranes](https://github.com/ak-anirudh/tba-case/tree/main/yard-module-cranes) - API to create and manipulate the cranes
-- [UI]() - cmd line interface to execute the tasks
+- [UI](https://github.com/ak-anirudh/tba-case/tree/main/yard-module-UI) - cmd line interface to execute the tasks

 For building and running the application you need: